aaalgo/paperworks/README.md

 ```
 ./manage.py scan --run
 ```
-Some visualizations will be produced in `paperworks/aligned`, and for each input image there will be a `*.png` file.
-The pixel values of the mask file are 1, 2, ..., each corresponding to a different color used.
+Some visualizations will be produced in `paperworks/aligned`.

 ## 5. Masks.
 ![mask](doc/mask.gif)

+For each input image a `*.png` file will be produced in the same location as the image.
+The pixel values of the mask file are 1, 2, ..., each corresponding to a different color used, sorted by the H value of the color (R -> G -> B).

 ## 6. Fix Failed Pages